IBM/SalesEnablement-PowerVS-L3/docs/Part 2/03 Clickthru-service.md

 12. Click **Services and software**.
 13. Click the **{{powerVS.serviceInstanceName}}** under **Services and software**.

 The PowerVS service is now ready to be populated with virtual server **instances**.
-In the next Part of the demonstration guide, learn how to provision an **instance**.
+In the next part of the demonstration guide, learn how to provision an **instance**.